mconlon17/vivo-pump/examples/grants/README.md

 Grants are a bit more complex than some of the other entities we have been managing using Simple VIVO.
 Grants have the following columns:

-1. Local award ID -- that is, what number of other identifier does your institution give this grant
+1. Local award ID -- that is, what number, or other identifier, does your institution give this grant
 1. Title
 1. Direct costs -- all years
 1. Total award amount -- all years, direct plus indirect